nim-lang/c2nim/doc/c2nim.rst

   "We all make choices.
 But in the end our choices make us."

-c2nim is a tool to translate Ansi C code to Nim.
+c2nim is a tool to translate ANSI C/C++ code to Nim.
 The output is human-readable Nim code that is meant to be tweaked by hand after the translation process. c2nim is no real compiler!